Cell structures for the Yokonuma-Hecke algebra and the algebra of braids and ties: Representation theory of the algebra of braids and ties.

-The next Corollary should be compared with the results of Geetha and Goodman, \cite{GG}, who show that $ {\cal A } \wr \Si_m $ is a cellular algebra, whenever $ \cal A $ is a cyclic cellular algebra, meaning that the cell modules are all cyclic.
+The next Corollary should be compared with the results of Geetha and Goodman, \cite{GG}, who show that $ {\cal A } \wr \Si_m $ is a cellular algebra whenever $ \cal A $ is a {\it cyclic} cellular algebra; by definition this means that all cell modules all cyclic.